chrcarrizosa/shinyseg/docs/docs/how-to/penetrance.md

 ### Hazard ratios {#hazard-ratios}

-The previous examples ignored the **hazard ratio(s)** column, which contained the constant (age-independent) relative risk of `affected` in variant carriers compared to the baseline.
+The previous examples ignored the **hazard ratio(s)** column, which contained a constant (age-independent) relative risk of the disease in variant carriers compared to the baseline.
 This is because shinyseg allows inputting the **variant-associated lifetime risk** instead, and updates the other column accordingly.
 However, users can also manipulate